 - Laboratory Safety (3 hours; in-class) - This training is for to persons working in laboratory type environments, including workshops.
 It provides instructions regarding safe laboratory practices, such as responsibilities, safety procedures, control measures and emergency procedures.

-- Principles of Biosafety (3 hours; in-class) - The emergence of biotechnologyand inter-disciplinary researchrequires safe work practices and responsible waste disposal if we are to protect our staff and the environment.
+- Biosafety Training (online) - The emergence of biotechnology and inter-disciplinary research requires safe work practices and responsible waste disposal if we are to protect our staff and the environment.
 The goals of this training are to discuss practical and theoretical issues regarding the use of biohazardous agents, understand the various elements that ensure proper biosafety in labs, review the Public Health Agency of Canada's New Biosafety Guidelines and review the University of Ottawa Biosafety Program and requirements.

 - Radiation Safety (3 hours; in-class) - This training is designed for all users of radioactive materials and must be renewed regularly.
 Topics covered include physical and biological characteristics of radiation, risk analysis, operational procedures and safe work practices.
 Note: All radioisotope users are now required by the Canadian Nuclear Safety Commission (CNSC) to receive training.
 CNSC controls the University's site licence and monitors our activities regularly.

-- Principles of Laser Safety (3 hours; in-class) - This course is designed for users working with or potentially exposed to Class 3b or Class 4 laser radiation.
+- Principles of Laser Safety (online) - This course is designed for users working with or potentially exposed to Class 3b or Class 4 laser radiation.
 Topics covered include fundamentals of laser operation, bioeffects of laser radiation on the eye and skin, significance of specular and diffuse reflections, laser hazard evaluation, laser classification, control measures and non-beam hazards.

-- Spill Response (2 hours; in-class) - Mandatory for all persons working in labs and workshops (including term employees and those working on a grant), this training provides instructions regarding the safe handling of chemical and hazardous material spills, including uOttawa’s spill response procedures, responsibilities of parties during a spill and procedures for safely handling minor and major spills, along with a look at the supplies found inside Spill Kits and their usage.
+- Spill Response (3 hours; in-class) - Highly recommended for all persons working in labs and workshops at the University of Ottawa including term employees and those working by grant.This training will provide instructions regarding the safe handling of chemical and hazardous material spills, including: uOttawa’s spill response procedure, responsibilities of parties during a spill, procedures for safely handling minor and major spills and a look at the supplies found inside the Spill Kits and their usage.

 - Autoclave Safety (3 hours; in-class) - If you operate an autoclave, or generate materials that someone else autoclaves, you must attend this training.
 Autoclaves are pressure vesselswhich operate under high temperatures.
 It is critical to understand their safety features, as well as the theory behind autoclaving.